Clarenceho2016/wills-home-production/src/pages/tc-web/index.md

 ## 4. Content Standards

-These content standards apply to any and all material which you contribute to our Site (Contributions).
+These content standards apply to any and all material which you contribute to our Site (**Contributions**).
 The standards apply to each part of any Contributions as well as to its whole.
 Contributions must be accurate (where they state facts), be genuinely held (where they state opinions) and comply with applicable law in Australia and in any country from which they are posted.
 Contributions must not:

-(a) contain any material which is defamatory of any person, obscene, offensive, hateful or inflammatory, promote sexually explicit material or promote violence or promote discrimination based on race, sex, religion, nationality, disability, sexual orientation or age;
+1. contain any material which is defamatory of any person, obscene, offensive, hateful or inflammatory, promote sexually explicit material or promote violence or promote discrimination based on race, sex, religion, nationality, disability, sexual orientation or age;<br><br>

-(b) infringe any copyright, database right or trademark of any other person;
+2. infringe any copyright, database right or trademark of any other person;<br><br>

-(c) be likely to deceive any person or be made in breach of any legal duty owed to a third party, such as a contractual duty or a duty of confidence or promote any illegal activity;
+3. be likely to deceive any person or be made in breach of any legal duty owed to a third party, such as a contractual duty or a duty of confidence or promote any illegal activity;<br><br>

-(d) be threatening, abuse or invade another's privacy, or cause annoyance, inconvenience or needless anxiety or be likely to harass, upset, embarrass, alarm or annoy any other person;
+4. be threatening, abuse or invade another's privacy, or cause annoyance, inconvenience or needless anxiety or be likely to harass, upset, embarrass, alarm or annoy any other person;<br><br>

-(e) be used to impersonate any person, or to misrepresent your identity or affiliation with any person or give the impression that they emanate from us, if this is not the case; or
+5. be used to impersonate any person, or to misrepresent your identity or affiliation with any person or give the impression that they emanate from us, if this is not the case; or<br><br>

-(f) advocate, promote or assist any unlawful act such as (by way of example only) copyright infringement or computer misuse.
+6. advocate, promote or assist any unlawful act such as (by way of example only) copyright infringement or computer misuse.<br><br>

 In addition to Contributions, you must not:

-(a) interfere with or inhibit any user from using the Site;
+1. interfere with or inhibit any user from using the Site;<br><br>

-(b) use the Site to send unsolicited email messages;
+2. use the Site to send unsolicited email messages;<br><br>

-(c) attempt to or tamper with, hinder or modify the Site, knowingly transmit viruses or other disabling features, or damage or interfere with the Site, including but not limited to the use of trojan horses, viruses, or piracy or programming routines that may damage or interfere with the Site; or
+3. attempt to or tamper with, hinder or modify the Site, knowingly transmit viruses or other disabling features, or damage or interfere with the Site, including but not limited to the use of trojan horses, viruses, or piracy or programming routines that may damage or interfere with the Site; or<br><br>

-(d) facilitate or assist another person to do any of the above acts.
+4. facilitate or assist another person to do any of the above acts.

 ## 5. Third party information